wanghaisheng/responsive-landing-page-starter/content/blog/en/smart-marketing-with-django-rasa-nlu-and-vonage.md

 Also, install python scheduler by typing `pip install scheduler`.

-### **Installing Django CORS Headers**
+### **Installing Django-cors-headers**

-We will install a package called Django CORS headers which will help to prevent any cross-origin errors.
+We will install a package called django-cors-headers which will help to prevent any cross-origin errors.
 This means we will be able to send and receive HTTP requests from one server to the other.

 ## **Creating Our App**